omluminaamericas/LuminaJiraPlugin/README.md

    - If the issue is an Epic, you should see a `✯` button to update story points.

 4. **Activate the Script in Tampermonkey** (If necessary):
    - After installing the script, open the Tampermonkey dashboard by clicking its icon in your browser's extensions bar.
    - In the list of scripts, make sure the **Lumina Jira Plugin** script is activated (it should be marked as "Enabled").
    - If the script is not activated, simply click the toggle next to the script name to activate it.

-4. **Enable Developer Mode (If Necessary)**:
+5. **Enable Developer Mode (If Necessary)**:
    - If Tampermonkey is not installing the script properly, try enabling **Developer Mode** in Chrome:
      1. Go to `chrome://extensions/`.
      2. Toggle **Developer mode** on.
-     3. Click **Load unpacked** and select the folder where the Tampermonkey script is located.
+     3. Recheck step 4
      This should not be necessary in most cases, but may help in rare situations.